apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to inject values from other components into the current component.
-Values will be saved and updated in a
+<p>componentDefRef is used to inject values from other components into the current component.
-configmap and mounted to the current component.</p>
+values will be saved and updated in a configmap and mounted to the current component.</p>
 </td>
 </tr>
 <tr>